vekatze/neut/book/src/tutorial.md

 # Tutorial

 Neut is a _module-based_ _functional_ programming language with _static_ memory management via _modality_.
-This chapter is a quick introduction to this language.
+This chapter offers a quick introduction to the language.

 [Modules and Sources](./modules-and-sources.md) covers the _"module-based"_ part.
 We'll see how to use modules in Neut.